On quasi-hereditary algebras: Abstract

 \section{Abstract}

-In this paper we introduce an easily verifiable sufficient condition to determine whether an algebra is quasi-hereditary.
-In the case of monomial algebras, we give conditions that are both necessary and sufficient to show whether an algebra is quasi-hereditary.
+Establishing whether an algebra is quasi-hereditary or not is, in general, a difficult problem.
+In this paper we introduce a sufficient criterion to determine whether a general finite dimensional algebra is quasi-hereditary by showing that the question can be reduced to showing that a closely associated monomial algebra is quasi-hereditary.
+For monomial algebras, we give an explicit, easily verifiable, necessary and sufficient criterion to determine whether it is quasi-hereditary.